 Approximately 2,200 students live on campus in ten traditional residence halls, one apartment-style complex, and two Greek complexes.
-Each housing facility is supervised by a live-in hall director, and is staffed by live-in resident advisors on the floors.
+Each housing facility is supervised by a live-in hall director, and is staffed by live-in resident assistants on the floors.
 Most residence facilities feature several lounges, study areas, and recreational spaces for student interaction and involvement.
-All halls feature computer labs which are networked to the UNK mainframe computers.
+All halls feature computer labs which are networked to the UNK internet.
 These labs are available exclusively for on-campus students.
 All residence halls at UNK are wired for computer network access.
 From their residence hall rooms, students may access e-mail, library resources, course syllabi, on-line registration and other personal information.
-The network also provides a fast internet connection.

 Housing contracts provide for the above services for the full academic year, unless otherwise indicated on the contract prior to issuance.
-Contracts may be paid, at the option of the student, at fee payment or on an installment plan.